AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.7.md

 -	Plug-ins can now provide template projects, which are listed on the **Templates** tab of the ~{ Project Manager }~, just like the template projects that ship with Stingray.
 See [the help for the templates extension](http://help.autodesk.com/view/Stingray/ENU/?guid=__sdk_help_extend_editor_plugin_extensions_templates_html).

+-	We've made some fixes and improvements in the hot-reloading system for engine plug-ins.
+If you had trouble getting hot reloading to work in the past, try [the new instructions](http://help.autodesk.com/view/Stingray/ENU/?guid=__sdk_help_reload_html).

 ## What's new in Interop?

 ### Level Sync updates